srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 ## Creating waves

 Fluids won't show any waves unless you are actively creating waves.

+This can be done by adding a `FluidTurbulenceComponent`.
+This will create random waves on the whole fluid surface.
-This can be done manually by setting a wave height of one of the fluids nodes.
+Alternatively you can create waves by manually setting a wave height of one of the fluids nodes.
 See example code:

 ``` java